samborges0910/temperature-stabilization-assignment/README.md

 ./client 4 400

 Each terminal will be associated to one of the 4 clients, and will each have their own temperature.
 Once the clients are running and successfully connect to the server, it will automatically start exchanging temperature between each of the clients.
+The server will start exchainging the initial temperature with each of the clients, and the updated client temperature will be sent back to the server, creating an infite loop.

 After each iteration, each client will display its updated temperature, as well as the updated central temperature, and this process will repeat until the temperature is stabilized between all the processes.